 Surging demand from AI, electrification, and industry can’t be met with incremental wind, solar, or gas projects.

-What’s required is large-scale deployment of clean generation, firm low-carbon power, long-duration storage, flexible demand, new transmission, and digitally coordinated grid operations, built as an integrated system, not a patchwork.
+What’s required is large-scale deployment of clean generation, firm low-carbon power, long-duration storage, flexible demand, resilient mineral supply chains, new transmission, and digitally coordinated grid operations, built as an integrated system, not a patchwork.

-Climate ambition must align with energy equity and digital growth: Decarbonization is uneven, and AI growth could deepen the divide.
+Climate ambition must align with energy equity, mineral constraints, and digital growth: Decarbonization and access to critical minerals are uneven, and AI growth could deepen the divide.

-Rising costs can stall both clean energy and AI deployment: Transition costs + AI demand can drive price spikes.
+Rising costs can stall both clean energy and AI deployment: Transition costs + supply-chain pressures+ AI demand can drive price spikes, especially for average ratepayers.

-Resilience and decarbonization must be engineered together: Grids must handle AI load, storage, and extreme weather simultaneously.
+Resilience, efficiency, and decarbonization must be engineered together: Grids must handle AI load, storage, vulnerabilities in global mineral supply chains, and extreme weather simultaneously.

 Houston is no longer just the center of the global energy industry.
-It is becoming the testing ground for how AI, electricity systems, and decarbonization converge.
+It is becoming the testing ground for how AI, energy dominance, and decarbonization converge.
 The region is home to some of the fastest-growing data center and AI infrastructure buildouts in the country, alongside one of the most mature energy innovation ecosystems in the world.

 The University of Houston, and SOAR Lab within it, are strategically positioned to shape this transformation: we contribute to the nation’s emerging “Energy University” mission by leading research in AI-ready, climate-resilient energy systems.

-Located in UH, SOAR Lab develops AI- and optimization-driven solutions that reinforce energy security, affordability, and resilience while accelerating the transition to low-carbon and AI-integrated power systems.
+Located in UH, the mission of SOAR Lab is to make energy good for people, good for business, and good for the planet.
+We develop AI- and optimization-driven solutions that reinforce energy security, affordability, and resilience while accelerating the transition to low-carbon and AI-integrated power systems.

-SOAR Lab accelerates innovation across technology, policy, and society to build the energy systems of the AI era.
+SOAR Lab accelerates innovation across technology, policy, and society to build the energy systems of the AI era that delivers more energy with less emissions.
 Our work is anchored in four core objectives:

 Train the next-generation workforce for an AI-enabled energy future.